 - No wealth tax.
 Unlike Spain, which levies a wealth tax on high-value assets, Gibraltar has no equivalent charge.

-The combined effect of zero CGT and no inheritance tax means that the total lifetime return on a Gibraltar property investment is substantially higher than in most comparable jurisdictions.
+The combined effect of zero CGT and no inheritance tax means the total lifetime return on a Gibraltar property is substantially higher than in most comparable jurisdictions.
 An investor who buys, rents and eventually sells or passes on a property keeps considerably more of the gains.

 Supply Constraints: The 6.7 Square Kilometre Factor